“You are not negative, ME has thrown something negative at you that you are forced to deal with.”

 A few facts to get you started.

-ME stands for Myalgic Encephalomyelitis, also known as Chronic Fatigue Syndrome, I personally was diagnosed with Myalgic Encephalomyelitis, so that’s what I call it.
+ME stands for Myalgic Encephalomyelitis, it is also sometimes known as Chronic Fatigue Syndrome (CFS).
+Many people believe that ME and CFS are two different distinct illnesses, and some people believe they are simply different names for the same illness.
+I don’t know for sure, in fact, I don’t believe anyone knows for sure.
+However, I personally was diagnosed with Myalgic Encephalomyelitis, so that’s what I call it.
 ME is a long-term (chronic) fluctuating illness that causes symptoms affecting many body systems, more commonly the nervous and immune systems.
 Defined by the World Health Organisation as neurological, it affects an estimated 250,000 people in the UK, and around 17 million people worldwide.
 It is classed as a disability under the (UK) Equality Act 2010.

 Why I want to do this.